Garrett Cooper Player Props: Marlins vs. Phillies

 Garrett Cooper At The Plate

-- Cooper has driven home a run in 25 games this season (36.8%), including more than one RBI in 19.1% of his games and producing three or more of his team's runs on five occasions..
+- Cooper has driven in a run in 25 games this season (36.2%), including 13 games with more than one RBI (18.8%).
+He has also driven in three or more of his team's runs in five contests.

+- In 30.4% of his games this season, he has scored at least once.
+And he's had five games with multiple runs (7.2%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.